 I am a Licensed Professional Counselor (LPC) in Pennsylvania, and my clinical approach in working with you is heavily informed by relational-cultural, social justice, feminist, and contextual theories which focuses on the importance of a relationship being grounded in mutual respect, a sense of shared purpose, and movement toward clarity, growth, and possibility.
 With that in mind, I typically do not approach our work together from the traditional medical model where problems addressed in therapy are viewed as pathology and the psychotherapist is positioned as the "expert."
-I understand that YOU are the expert on your experience and my role is to help you explore the answers and manifest the changes that are already inside you.
+I understand that YOU are the expert on your experience and my role is to help you explore the answers and manifest the changes that are already inside of you.
 My job is to offer you information based on my clinical knowledge, experience, and training that may be useful to you in finding answers and creating changes.
 I am here to help you notice possible blind spots in your journey of uncovering because sometimes when we are too close to a situation (it's happening to us or is a part of our past) we need an extra pair of eyes and ears to help us sort it out and create meaning.
 Sometimes we just need a supportive space to move through a difficult situation, face a hard truth, or let go of the old to invite something new, which takes courage and strength.
 It is my deep privilege to be a part of your therapy journey and offer you a caring space to reflect, explore, and create meaningful change in your life.